edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

   glance.
 A function named CalculateDiscount should only handle discount calculations, not additional tasks like logging or data validation.

-* **Code Structure and Organization**: Properly structured code, with clear separation of concerns and following principles like the Single Responsibility Principle (SRP), is easier to read and reason about.
+* **Code Structure and Organisation**: Properly structured code, with clear separation of concerns and following principles like the Single Responsibility Principle (SRP), is easier to read and reason about.
 Grouping related logic together and keeping the code modular contributes to its readability.